Lissy93/dashy/docs/theming.md

 # Theming

-By default Dashy comes with 25+ built-in themes, which can be applied from the dropwodwn menu in the UI.
+By default Dashy comes with 25+ built-in themes, which can be applied from the dropdown menu in the UI.

 ![Built-in Themes](https://i.ibb.co/GV3wRss/Dashy-Themes.png)